nordic-institute/X-Road-code-samples/COMPONENTS.md

 This page contains a list of reusable X-Road components implemented by the X-Road community.
-If you know a tool that should be in this list you can make a pull request or send the component info to the NIIS by email (community at niis.org).
+If you know a tool that should be in this list you can make a pull request or send the component info to the NIIS by email (x-road at niis.org).
 Before adding new components to the list please take a look at the [Component Description Guidelines](COMPONENT_DESCRIPTION_GUIDELINES.md).

 ## Table of Contents